 This also suggests that you avoid hiding the problems from them.
 Life is full of problems and they will get accustomed to that.
 And won’t be too fearful of problems or avoid dealing with them.

+Instead, you find a way to make them understand or to make them not worry.
 Because if they don’t understand and they (almost) always feel something is wrong, they will worry and fear even more.

 Often times when they don’t understand and you’re hiding the important truth from them, they’ll experience psychosomatic consequences of stress because they don’t feel safe.